Skip to content

 • Click on the lightbulb icon next to the highlighted line and then select to skip the refactoring

-• In the Sourcery tool window, right click on the suggested refactoring, and select Skip
+• In the Problems window, right click on the suggested refactoring, and select Skip

 You can also tell Sourcery not to suggest anything or a specific type of rule for a function.